henrywu2019/BentoML/docs/source/deployment/index.rst

 Deployment Guides
 =================

-BentoML provides a set of APIs and CLI commands for automating cloud deployment workflow which gets your BentoService API server up and running in the cloud, and allows you to easily update and monitor the service.
-Currently BentoML have implemented this workflow for AWS Lambda and AWS Sagemaker.
+Kappa provides a set of APIs and CLI commands for automating cloud deployment workflow which gets your BentoService API server up and running in the cloud, and allows you to easily update and monitor the service.
+Currently Kappa have implemented this workflow for AWS Lambda and AWS Sagemaker.
 More platforms such as AWS EC2, Kubernetes Cluster, Azure Virtual Machines are on our roadmap.